 The paternalism along MLK is just the start of a far-worse project to route these pleasing and long-awaited trains through a gigantic tunnel under Capitol Hill, a tunnel which will cost a billion dollars, take years to construct, result in only one usable station between downtown and the University District, and destroy a city block’s worth of businesses along Broadway (although thank God that Jack in the Box is gone).
 It is a design which emphasizes everything that is exactly the opposite of what light rail is good for.
 It is a civil engineer’s wet dream, but it does the citizens of Seattle a tremendous disservice.
 An elegant and effective form of public transit is destined to be an unloved and underused white elephant.

 If the light rail instead ran down Eastlake Way to the University District it could be built for a hundredth the cost, serve thousands more people, and be built in a tenth the time.
 Who designed this boondoggle?
 I don’t want to sound like a Lynn-wood redneck, but the current design is pure craziness.
 Run the light rail down Eastlake, and then build some nice trolleys like Paul Allen’s S.L.U.T. to run up and down Pike/Pine and Olive Way, and down Broadway and 15th.

-Our city leaders have had grandiose, imperial ambitions for a hundred years, they’ve cut channels, washed away hills, and engineered this city into their image of modernity.
-The future of the city lies in a much more humble direction, livable neighborhoods, walkable streets, sustainable energy and human-scale mass-transit.
+Our city leaders have had grandiose, imperial ambitions for a hundred years; they’ve cut channels, washed away hills, and engineered this city into their image of modernity.
+The city’s future lies in a much humbler direction: livable neighborhoods, walkable streets, sustainable energy, and human-scale mass transit.
 I like Portland, but I love Seattle and I want the best for it.